Cortical Thickness Analysis

 Cortical thickness and volume analysis receive increasing interest in the imaging community because it allows to relate cognitive abilities, effects of aging, and effects of diseases to (subtle) structural changes in the brain.
 As an example, Schneider et al. (2005) could relate cortical thickness and volume measurements in Heschl's gyrus to musical abilities.

 Since BrainVoyager QX 1.7, cortical thickness can be measured in individual brains.
 The obtained thickness maps of multiple subjects can then be further analyzed in group studies providing both group maps as well as regions-of-interest analysis.
-The process begins with a segmented brain containing both the white matter / grey matter (WM-GM or simply WM) boundary as well as the grey matter / cerebro-spinal fluid (GM-CSF or simply GM) boundary, which is obtained by the advanced cortex segmentation tools.
+The process begins with a segmented brain containing both the white matter / grey matter (WM-GM or simply WM) boundary as well as the grey matter / cerebro-spinal fluid (GM-CSF or simply 'pial') boundary.
+This file, serving as input here, can be obtained from original 3D anatomical data using either the advanced cortex segmentation tools or (preferred) the deep neural network segmentation tool.

 The Cortical Thickness Analysis (CTA) tools address the following main points: